Millennials and Health Insurance

 When you turn 26, you have 60 days to get your own insurance coverage if you’re still on your parent’s plan.
 Generally, if your employer offers one, it will be the most cost-effective plan you can get.
 But these days, some employers are passing off so much of the cost to employees that you might do better on your spouse’s plan or by shopping independently.

-If you don’t have employer-based coverage, or you may be eligible for a subsidy, the Healthcare.gov exchange or eHealth.com can serve for comparison shopping.
+If you don’t have employer-based coverage, you may be eligible for a subsidy or the Healthcare.gov exchange.
+Try eHealth.com for comparison shopping.

 Millennials favor immediacy and convenience, says Robin Gelburd, president of FAIR Health, a not-for-profit organization seeking transparency in health care costs.
 They are more likely to be self-employed or freelance workers, and less likely to have a regular primary care physician.
 They tend to prefer to use retail clinics, urgent care centers, and emergency rooms.

-Don't forget prescription coverage, especially if you use an expensive medication regularly.
+Don't forget you will want to save on prescriptions, especially if you use expensive medication regularly.
 You can save a significant chunk of change if your prescriptions are covered by your plan.

 Nate Purpura of eHealth notes that about two-thirds of individual market health insurance plans don’t cover prescription drugs until after you hit your deductible.
 If you’re spending more than $50 a month on prescriptions, it’s worth looking into plans with lower deductibles.

-At this writing, the federal fine for going without health insurance is expected to disappear in 2019.
-But that fine was by no means the only risk to going without insurance.
-At best, you'll be gambling that your general health will stay good.
+By going without health insurance, you take a gamble on your health with the assumption that it will stay good.
 You're also likely to ignore minor health problems in hopes that they'll go away.
 It's all too likely they'll get worse, and much more expensive to treat.